Blog

 Other Common Scenarios for Needing an Egg Donor

 Fertility complications aren’t the only circumstance in which an individual or couple may seek out egg donation.
-Another common situation that calls for an egg donor is when a woman has a family history of a serious genetic disease, such as cystic fibrosis or muscular dystrophy.
-In this scenario, the woman’s reproductive system may be working perfectly fine, but she and her partner decide to use a donor egg in order to ensure that the condition is not passed down to the child.
+Another common situation that calls for an Egg Donor is when a woman has a family history of a serious genetic disease, such as cystic fibrosis or muscular dystrophy.
+In this scenario, the woman’s reproductive system may be working perfectly fine, but she and her partner decide to use a Donor egg in order to ensure that the condition is not passed down to the child.

 Outside of medical scenarios, egg donation is also important for LGBT family-building, especially for same-sex male couples.
-Because men don’t produce eggs, they need an egg donor and a surrogate in order to make their family dreams a reality.
-Single men who want to become biological fathers also face this same challenge and may seek out an egg donor in order to have a child.
+Because men don’t produce eggs, they need an Egg Donor and a surrogate in order to make their family dreams a reality.
+Single men who want to become biological fathers also face this same challenge and may seek out an Egg Donor in order to have a child.

 Learn More

-If you think using a donor egg is right for you, contact Egg Donor America to learn more.
+If you think using a Donor egg is right for you, contact Egg Donor America to learn more.